 So, you want to buy a car.
-Me too!
-In fact, I'll take that Bentley right now.
+Me too.
+In fact, I'll take that Rolls-Royce right now.

 In all seriousness, though, buying a car is a big decision that will affect your finances for years to come.
-So rather than simply considering which car you're going to buy, we're here to ask the harder question: Do you need a car?
+So rather than simply considering which car you're going to buy, we're here to ask the harder question: Do you need a car at college?